damianhakert/damianhakert.github.io/source/handbook/sales/demo/index.html.md

 > * Disable desktop notifications (on a Mac, top-right corner, option click)
 > * Open up new browser window so the audience doesn’t see all your other open tabs.
 > * Consider just sharing web browser window so the audience isn’t distracted by notes or other windows.
-> * Go to 'Displays' settings, Resulution: Scaled, Larger text
+> * Go to 'Displays' settings, Resolution: Scaled, Larger text
 > * Open this page on an Ipad that has screen lock disabled.
 > * Have a Terminal window ready, open to the `kubernetes-gitlab-demo` directory you have just cloned.
 >   * Before the demo, run `gcloud auth application-default login`, saving you time from doing this in the middle of the demo.